 Phoenix graduates have shown us that no life circumstance or past decision should limit a young person’s potential for college success.
-Once students walk through our doors, they enter a community anxious to form relationships that will engage, respect, and ultimately transform them into scholars.
-We offer many additional services designed to help students manage their lives outside of school while also making strides toward high school graduation and college success:
+Once a student walks through our doors, they enter a community deeply committed to their growth.
+Phoenix teachers and staff are passionate about building transformational relationships with students, and our schools offer additional services to help students manage their lives outside of school while also making strides toward high school graduation and college success:

 |Student Support Team.
 Consisting of Director of School Culture, two on-site social workers, and Student Support Specialists, the SST dedicates their energy to encouraging building scholarly habits– by whatever means necessary.
 Phone calls, text messages, home visits, action planning, counseling, and organizing meetings with teachers and adult supporters are just some of their daily efforts.|

 |On-site Little Scholars Center.
 Each Phoenix school has a Little Scholars Center to help parenting students succeed academically, and also ensure their kids enter kindergarten in-step with their peers.
 Students drop their children off at the Little Scholars Center when they come to school in the morning and pick their child up at the end of the school day, while also reading with them during PRoPs and participating in teen-parent programing.
 With extended hours, Little Scholars staff also support students who wish to meet with teachers after school, have to serve detention, or choose to attend Homework Lab.|

 |Multi-Quarter Enrollment Process.
 Phoenix schools recruit students four times annually– at the beginning of each quarter.
 If a student who would like to join the Phoenix community, the school works with the student to enroll and begin learning as soon as possible.|